Desomorphine: Chemistry

 Desomorphine has a molecular weight of 271.35 g/mol and three salts are known: hydrobromide (as in the original Permonid brand; free-base conversion ratio 0.770), hydrochloride (0.881) and sulfate (0.802).
 Its freebase form is slightly soluble in water (1.425 g/L at 25 °C), although its salts are very water-soluble; its freebase form is also very soluble in most polar organic solvents (like acetone, ethanol and ethyl acetate).
 Its melting point is 189 °C. It has a pK_{a} of 9.69.
 Desomorphine comes in four isoforms, A, B, C, and D and the latter two appear to be the more researched and used.

 Krokodil is made from codeine mixed with other substances.
 The codeine is retrieved from over-the-counter medicine and is then mixed with ethanol, gasoline, red phosphorus, iodine, hydrochloric acid and paint thinner (a mixture of aliphatic C_{7} to C_{12} hydrocarbons, either open-chain or alicyclic).
-Toxic nitrogen oxide fumes emerge from the drug when heated.
+Toxic nitrogen oxide fumes emerge from the drug when heated to decomposition.